Jxmes/computerScience/README.md

 - MAJOR should be regarded as a collection of features that are a major milestone towards the next stage in a project.
 - MINOR should be regarded as a feature addition
-- A PATCH should be regarded as a bug fix
+- PATCH should be regarded as a bug fix

+When a version of a higher tier is added, it resets all the previous tiers back to 0.
+For example:
+  `dummyProgram.py` is in version `4.8.2`
+   A feature is added, making the version `4.9.0`

+Versions can go above 10, so `dummyProgram.py` could go all the way to `4.72.0`, for example.